 |Level 5||1301L and Up||Generally high school and above|

-If you get lost or have any questions about how to find or use this database you can visit your local library or call us at (904) 255-BOOK (2665).
+If you get lost or have any questions about how to find or use this database you can visit your local library or call us at (904) 255-BOOK (or 255-2665).

-Feel free to tag us if you post your experiment on social media!
+Feel free to tag @jaxlibrary if you post your experiment on social media!
 Good luck and have fun!!

-Check out the Library's other database resources for help with your Science Fair project.
+Check out the Library's other digital resources and databases for more help with your Science Fair or other school projects:

 Science Fair Resources